IP-CAM/Ovesio-AI-Module-for-OC-v.2.3.x-v.3.x/README.md

 ---

 ## Overview
-The Ovesio AI Module integrates OpenCart with [Ovesio.com](https://ovesio.com), enabling AI-powered translations and automatic content generation (descriptions) for your e-commerce store.
+The Ovesio AI Module integrates OpenCart with [Ovesio.com](https://ovesio.com), enabling AI-powered translations and automatic content generation (descriptions and SEO meta tags) for your e-commerce store.

 ---